hackshackers/hackshackers-hugo-content/blog/2017/10/new-grants-local-events.md

 {{< iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdlyznxX-zXgjd4MCYfH1YaX0It31Bluwic6tHGwj7n3w7j6A/viewform?embedded=true" width="500" height="200" >}}

+Thanks to help from Mozilla, we are offering grants for local Hacks/Hackers chapters to hold events relating to misinformation.
 You can access the application form [here](https://docs.google.com/forms/d/e/1FAIpQLSdlyznxX-zXgjd4MCYfH1YaX0It31Bluwic6tHGwj7n3w7j6A/viewform?usp=sf_link).
 It's *very* lightweight and so is the reimbursement process.
 If you've got any questions, feel free to reach out on Twitter or respond to this email.

 **The week ahead:**